18 Jul The Benefits And Risks Of Exosome Therapy

 Exosome therapy introduces exosomes from human mesenchymal stem cells (MSCs) into the body to have them influence target cells.

-For example, Concierge MD LA’s exosome therapy introduces around 15 billion exosomes, which rapidly stimulate the body’s natural healing mechanisms, promoting faster healing and recovery and local tissue repair.
+For example, Concierge MD’s exosome therapy introduces around 15 billion exosomes, which rapidly stimulate the body’s natural healing mechanisms, promoting faster healing and recovery and local tissue repair.

 Exosome therapy can help manage degenerative conditions, tissue repair, anti-inflammation, and anti-aging because it targets aging, injured, or diseased cells, instructing them to regenerate and repair.